 The sole belief behind the entire company is one that musicians know very well: the little things.
 Jack was striving to find reeds and designed accessories from a musician's perspective.

-The kind of product that simplifies your life because it was made by someone who went through the same you went.
+The kind of product that simplifies your life because it was made by someone who went through the same you went through.
 He believed he could deliver accessories for the soft touch, minding the little things specifically.

 A reed that can deliver a balanced tone that will allow you to project while staying warm is a rare find.
 This was the idea behind the first prototype of reeds by the Boston Sax Shop.
 They were searching for a mix of the warm-oriented Classic reeds and the more buzzy and bright tone of the Jazz reeds.